confluentinc/cp-demo/docs/index.rst

 KSQL
 ----

-In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the `KSQL command file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlcommands>`__.
+In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the :devx-cp-demo:`KSQL command file|scripts/ksql/ksqlcommands` .

 1. In the navigation bar, click **KSQL**.